MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-rdlclayout-property.md

 # RDLCLayout Property
 > **Version**: _Available or changed with runtime version 1.0._

-Sets the RDLC layout that is used on a report and returns it as a data stream.
+Sets the RDL layout that is used on a report and returns it as a data stream.

 ## Applies to
 -   Report
+-   Report Extension

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)